PJHkorea/Fluidic_Network_Grid/README.md

 # 🌊 Technical Specification: Fluidic Network Grid (FNG) V3
-> **Hardware Barrier-Free & High-Order Moment Asymmetric Correction Architecture for Ultra-Scale Parallel Computing**
+**Hardware Barrier-Free & High-Order Moment Asymmetric Correction Architecture for Ultra-Scale Parallel Computing**

+> 📐 **Looking for Deep-Dive Tensor Geometry?**
+> For a rigorous, hardware-level breakdown of how the volatile sequence dimensions are collapsed inside the registers to achieve static $O(1)$ complexity, please review our sub-specification: **[README_dim.md (Geometric Dimension Control Specification)](./README_dim.md)**.

+---

+This specification delivers the V3 technical framework and mathematical control models of a hardware-native, fully asynchronous fluidic network mesh architecture.
+Optimized via the JAX/XLA compiler, this system freezes complex communication routines into a single fused register-level kernel.

 > This specification delivers the V3 technical framework and mathematical control models of a hardware-native, fully asynchronous fluidic network mesh architecture.
 Optimized via the JAX/XLA compiler, this system freezes complex communication routines into a single fused register-level kernel.

 ---